 Introduction

-Many years ago a young man who sought supernatural intervention for his problems, walked into a Hindu Temple, hoping to receive the favor of the gods that temple was dedicated for.
+Many years ago a young man who sought supernatural intervention for his problems, walked into a Hindu Temple, hoping to receive the favor of the gods that the temple was dedicated for.
 While he was there he heard an audible voice, which said: “You have come to the wrong place.”
 He realized this is indeed the Lord Jesus speaking to him.
 Talk about an encounter!
 He immediately left that temple and a few days later joined a church in his neighborhood.
-Long story short, he dedicated his life for service to God and led many people to Christ.
+Long story short, he dedicated his life to service to God and led many people to Christ.

 Today, I want to speak to you about divine encounters.
 Now in the Bible, there are many examples of encounters.
 But I want to base this particular sermon on the Samaritan Woman’s encounter with Jesus.
 I want to share with you five truths about encounters I learned from this passage.
 By the way, if you are reading this sermon online please feel free to leave your comments at the end.
 Your feedback is very important to us.